This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 For a 2009 study published in Environmental Health, data from 16,800 participants was analyzed to research the relationship between sunlight exposure and cognitive function.
 Researchers found that among depressed participants, lower levels of sunlight were associated with impaired cognitive status.

 One of the most well-known benefits of sunlight is its positive effect on your mood.
-Research published in Issues in Mental Health Nursing states that the treatment of inadequate vitamin D levels in people with depression and other mental disorders may be “an easy and cost-effective therapy which could improve patient’s long-term health outcomes as well as their quality of life.”
+Research published in Issues in Mental Health Nursing noted that the treatment of inadequate vitamin D levels in people with depression and other mental disorders may be “an easy and cost-effective therapy which could improve patient’s long-term health outcomes as well as their quality of life.”

 Sunlight exposure has shown to increase serotonin levels, which is associated with better mood.
 Low serotonin levels are associated with seasonal affective disorder, a form of clinical depression that comes and goes in a seasonal pattern.